LeivSuaxy/Gestion-de-inventario-para-tienda-minorista/Backend/README.md

 general purpose or public purpose.

 # Administrative Endpoints
+The administrative endpoints are for managing the system databases.
+Offers tools for managing CRUD actions in the database. <br/>
-Administrative endpoints continue with the principle of the general URL, adding an /admin/.
+Administrative endpoints continue with the principle of the general URL, adding an /admin/.<br/>
 Example: http://localhost:8000/api/admin/.

 ## (GET) Endpoints